 Many therapists nowadays are what is known as ‘integrative’, meaning they are trained in and combine a variety of psychotherapeutic approaches to best help their clients.
-If this is of interest, look at individual profiles under ‘Therapists’ to find one that offers the several types of therapy you are interested in, or call us and we can advise you further.
+If this is of interest, look at individual profiles under ‘Counsellors’ to find one that offers the several types of therapy you are interested in, or call us and we can advise you further.

 Keep in mind that once you start sessions, new issues and angles can arise you were not aware existed that you then want to explore.
 It is of course possible to also see improvement faster than you expected.

 Yes, counselling sessions are confidential.
 The exception would be if you were to pose a danger to yourself or others, in which case the relevant parties would be notified.

 What happens if I don’t think the counsellor is a good match for me?